Generated regional North Coast California river scene for Eel River planning; not an exact location photo

 Check nearby BlueStreamFly reports if the gauge, rules, or weather do not fit the plan.

-Check CDFW low-flow rules, current sport fishing regulations, and steelhead report-card requirements before fishing.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+Check CDFW low-flow rules, current sport fishing rules, and steelhead report-card requirements before fishing.
 Open status can change during the season.

-Scotia and lower Eel corridor
+Scotia and lower Eel area

-Use the official gauge and legal parking; gravel bars can change after storms.
+Use the official gauge and legal parking.
+Gravel bars can change after storms.

 BLM Eel Wild and Scenic River context